Sep9

 Extended Sermons

-“Jesus is not talking about spiritual warfare in binding & loosening demonic forces.
-Nor is this about binding poverty & sickness and loosening health & prosperity.” ⇒ No where in this passage is this talking about binding & loosening the devil, demonic influences, poverty, cancer, unemployment, marital stress, financial debt, etc. There are no examples in the bible about people binding up the devil.
+“Jesus is not giving Peter the authority to stand at the pearly gates, deciding who gets in and who doesn’t.
+Nor is Jesus talking about spiritual warfare in binding & loosening demonic forces.
+Or binding poverty & sickness and loosening health & prosperity” ⇒ No where in this passage is this talking about binding & loosening the devil, demonic influences, poverty, cancer, unemployment, marital stress, financial debt, etc. There are no examples in the bible about people binding up the devil.
 As a matter of fact, in the book of Jude,-(1:9) not even the archangel Michael, when disputing with the devil about the body of Moses.
 Did not presume to announce judgment on the devil, but said the Lord rebuke you.
 Now if the archangel Michael did not even think he had the authority to bind up the devil.
 Then who are you and I to think we have the authority to tie and bind up the devil.
 Binding & loosening is not a magical formula for us to get God do what we want.
 With all this being said.
 This is not saying believers do not have power.
 We have been given power from God to do certain things that we wouldn’t be able to do in our own strength when it comes to witnessing and serving the Lord. (cf. Acts 1:8)

 More Notes & Applications